Dow falls 200, financials lag as Fed ends COVID-19 capital rules

 Powered by

-Meanwhile, Dow components JPMorgan Chase & Co. and Goldman Sachs Group Inc. lagged after the Federal Reserve told U.S. banks the relaxed capital requirements imposed during the pandemic would expire at the end of the month.
+Meanwhile, Dow components JPMorgan Chase & Co. and Goldman Sachs Group Inc. lagged after the Fed told U.S. banks the relaxed capital requirements imposed during the pandemic would expire at the end of the month.
 The rule change says banks' holdings of Treasurys and central bank deposits will no longer be excluded from capital requirement ratios.

 |Ticker